santosh-gajera/santosh-task/readme.md

 1. [Project Setup](#project-setup)
 2. [Used Plugins](#plugins)

-# Project Setu
+# Project Setup
-1) Download test-task.sql file and import database into your phpmyadmin.
+1) Download the test-task.sql file and import the database into your phpMyAdmin..

-2) After database import setup wordpress with selecting this database and setup wordpress and login to wordpress dashboard.
+2) After a successful database import, set up WordPress by selecting this database.

 3) Afters sucessfull login to dashboard, There showing oxygem builder signing shortcode for template.